Volcano At Home by Commission, United Kingdom13 October,2017

 There is a neat duality to the “Pods” illustration that ties in with a boldness of flavour and the power of coffee to wake.
 The value here is in the creative expression, in the simplicity and quality of its drawing and its prominence.

-Character comes from, not only the approach to illustration, but also the choice of colour.
+Character comes from, not only the approach to illustration, but also in the choice of colour.
 The red, orange and black feels fitting within the context of the Volcano At Home name, calling to mind the fire, molten rock and basalt of volcanos.
-It also serves to distinguish, and plays with conventions of quality in the combination of gold and black, and leverages the associated waking energy of a bright red and orange.
+It also serves to distinguish, and plays with conventions of quality in the combination of gold and black, and leverages the associated waking energy of a bright red and orange of the morning sun.

 Type leverages something of a utility, rooted in the science said to be employed by the roastery.
 Proportion and uppercase characters lend type a volume, again rooted in the waking power of coffee, and used in a way that gives packaging a book-like quality.
 The typesetting across the front of the sample, which is also used on the inside of the individual varieties, seems a touch haphazard, but rooted in the boldness of flavour, loud character and conveys a little of the roastery’s story.